Co-Concurrent Disorder Treatment Center

 Co-Concurrent Disorder Treatment

-A Co-Concurrent Disorder is categorized by an individual having a mental health disorder and substance abuse problem at the same time, also known as a Co-Concurrent Disorder.
+A Co-Concurrent Disorder is categorized by an individual having a mental health disorder and substance abuse problem at the same time.
 This may be an individual who struggles with an anxiety disorder as well as a substance use disorder.
 For those suffering from co-occurring conditions, it is crucial to find Co-Concurrent Disorder treatment programs for the whole person through evidence-based practices.

 Addictive behaviours are often tightly intertwined and overlap with mental health issues.
-Many people develop their substance abuse disorder as a coping mechanism to help manage their mental health symptoms or as a form of self-medication.
-For instance, those with a mental illness like anxiety disorder may develop a drug dependency or alcohol abuse or to help them cope with anxiety attacks.
+Many people develop their substance abuse disorder as a coping mechanism to help manage their mental health symptoms through a form of self-medication.
+For instance, those with a mental illness such as an anxiety disorder may develop a drug and alcohol dependency as a way to help cope with anxiety attacks.
 For many, this may be keeping them from work or social situations.
 Many traditional addiction treatment programs, in reality, spend a disproportionate amount of time treating drug or alcohol addiction while those suffering from trauma, depression, anxiety disorder, and other behavioural concerns are left mostly untreated.

 Co-Concurrent Disorder Treatment at Metamorphosis Centre for Change with Psychiatrists

-Metamorphosis Centre for Change is one of the few residential Co-Concurrent Disorder treatment centers designed to treat mental illness in conjunction with substance use–We have two consulting psychiatrists on our team.
+Metamorphosis Centre for Change is one of the few residential Co-Concurrent Disorder treatment centers designed to treat mental illness in conjunction with substance use.
+We have two consulting psychiatrists on our team to help treat these dual issues.
 Co-Concurrent disorders are not on the sideline here, it is central to everything we do.
-We understand that mental illness often plays a key role in developing a co occurring substance abuse disorder.
+We understand that mental illness often plays a key role in developing a co-occurring substance abuse disorder.

-Our treatment center and programs are designed to address not only mental health problems like anxiety, depression, post traumatic stress disorder, but also substance use disorder, and the core issues driving the behaviour.
-We address the root causes early in treatment and support each resident with a dedicated and experienced staff who create physical and emotional safety through empathetic, compassionate, and consistent treatment.
-This, in combination with our carefully selected treatment services (psychotherapeutic, psychiatric treatment and integrative (mind/body) therapies) provide the skills necessary to build a sober and healthy life.
+Our treatment center and programs are designed to address not only mental health problems like anxiety, depression, and post-traumatic stress disorder, but also substance use disorder, and the core issues driving those behaviours.
+We address the root causes early in treatment and support each resident with a dedicated and experienced staff member who can help create physical and emotional safety through empathetic, compassionate, and consistent treatment.
+Lastly, in combination with our carefully selected treatment services (psychotherapeutic, psychiatric treatment and integrative mindfulness therapies) we here at Metamorphosis provide the skills necessary to build a sober and healthy life.

 Individualized Treatment Plan

 Your plan is developed around your very specific needs.
-There are no “treatment tracts,” which means your Co-Concurrent Disorder treatment plan is developed just for you after you arrive and will include the whole of your life not just your diagnosis and addiction.
+There are no “treatment tracts,” which means your Co-Concurrent Disorder treatment plan is developed just for you after you arrive and will include the whole of your life, not just your diagnosis and addiction.
 It will account for your past and present and the many overlapping and intertwining symptoms that you are experiencing.
-While you are here your progress is closely monitored and the multi-disciplinary team makes real-time adjustments based on your needs and your individual progress.
+While you are here, your progress is closely monitored and our team of professionals makes real-time adjustments based on your needs and your individual progress.